iancanderson/PurpleTrainElm/README.md

 Open the `ios/PurpleTrain.xcodeproj` and run the project to launch an iPhone simulator.

-## Installing new versions of Elm Native UI (and other unsupported packages)
+## Installing new elm packages

-Elm Native UI is not in the Elm Package index, meaning it has to be installed by hand (done automatically in `bin/setup`):
+Elm Native UI is not in the Elm Package index, meaning we cannot use `elm-package install`.
+Instead, we use `elm-github-install`, which can be invoked with:

 ```
-bin/sync-elm-native-ui
+yarn run elm-github-install
 ```

-The script will do one of three things:

-1. If you have a symlinked Elm Native UI dependency (because you are working on the Elm Native UI library), it will do nothing.
-1. If you don't have the dependency it will clone it to the appropriate directory.
+We run in via `yarn` so you don't need to install `elm-github-install` as a global npm package.

-1. If you have the dependency, it will update the dependency to the version specified in `.elm-native-ui-version`.
+If you need to update our version of `elm-native-ui`, update the `dependency-sources` section in `elm-package.json`.

-## Installing new versions of packages in the Elm Package index

-Since the `elm-package.json` and `elm-stuff/exact-dependencies.json` both
-include packages that are not in the Elm Package index, you have to do some juggling to install new packages that _are_ in the index (otherwise it complains about "corrupt" packages).

-1. Delete the `elm-native-ui` package (and any other self published packages) from `elm-package.json` and `elm-stuff/exact-dependencies.json`.
-1. Run `elm-package install`
-1. Re-add the deleted lines to both files.
+If you need to install a new elm package, add it to `elm-package.json` manually, then re-run `yarn run elm-github-install`

 ## Releasing a new version